 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This federal grant is awarded to undergraduate students with exceptional financial need.
 The federal government requires priority in awarding these funds be given to those who are eligible to receive a Federal Pell Grant, and is subject to fund availability.

 Federal Work-Study (FWS) provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
 This program allows students to work around their class schedules while obtaining valuable work experience.
 Students will receive a regular paycheck for hours worked.
 Unlike grants and loans, you cannot apply your FWS eligibility to your account for payment of tuition and fees.
 Jobs are available on-campus and at various community service off-campus sites.

-Students who have been awarded work-study will be notified when they can attend a required orientation session before they begin work.
+Students who have been awarded work-study will be notified when they can begin the online training through myBlackboard.